ZiwenLi0325/EE399/hw3/README.md

 Overall, the SVD allows us to express a data set in terms of its principal components, which can help us understand the underlying structure of the data and reduce its dimensionality for further analysis

 For the classification tasks, we first preprocess the data by normalizing the pixel values to have zero mean and unit variance.
 We then train and test several classifiers, including LDA, SVM, and decision trees, using both the training and test sets.
 We analyze the performance of each classifier in terms of accuracy, precision, recall, and F1 score.
+## 4. 3D plot
-4.On a 3D plot, project onto three selected V-modes (columns) colored by their digit label.
+On a 3D plot, project onto three selected V-modes (columns) colored by their digit label.
 ```
 # Select three V-modes
 V_modes = U[:, [2, 3, 5]]